 Our crew for the 1971 Rally comprised Vittorio Della Valle, Paul Badin, Julian Botras and Jacques Hubinet with soundman Monsieur Corsi.

 We covered the rally in the way we had done previously because Nissan liked the way we did it and I saw no reason to change a successful formula.

-It was normal for Badin and Della Valle to occupy places opposite each other at the table.
+It was normal when the crew sat down for a meal for Badin and Della Valle to occupy places opposite each other at the table.
 This was to allow them to indulge in their habit of sampling each other’s choice of food.
 There was no conversation concerning this phenomenon, each would pick something off the other’s plate and eat it.
 They might congratulate one another on their choice of food but there would be no other comment.

 One notable event, in the run up to the start of the rally, was a result of our newsroom asking me to provide them with a balanced story for them to use from the material we were shooting for Nissan.
 “Balanced” meant that I would need to shoot something on more than one make of car.
 Naturally, the first order of the day was to shoot something on the Datsuns.
 They were installed in a large garage some miles from Monte Carlo and we went there to shoot a story on their latest entries.
 Once again on display were their 600 tyres of various types to suit their three cars in a variety of weather conditions.

 We got a good story and we then went back into Monte Carlo to shoot another on the Renault “Alpines” which were due to arrive at their garage in the early afternoon.
 They would be the other half of the balance.
 When we got there, there were no Alpines and we were told that they would arrive in half and hour.
 They did not.